Do Cats Pee & Poop at the Same Time? Feline Anatomy Explained

 While a cat will not normally pee and poop at the same time, some medical issues such as infectious diarrhea or urinary or fecal incontinence can cause this unusual scenario.
 When a cat is suffering from these medical issues, it is not able to control its urination or defecation.

 Infectious diarrhea can be caused by viruses, bacteria, parasites, and even fungus.
 There are many possible causes for incontinence.
 From infections to obstructions, inflammatory conditions, stress-related or even neurological issues.
-It is possible that the straining needed to voluntarily induce either one can cause the other to also be excreted involuntary.
+It is possible that the straining needed to voluntarily induce either one can cause the other to also be excreted involuntarily.
 If you suspect your cat suffers from infectious diarrhea or incontinence, please bring it to the veterinarian to find the root cause of the issue and evaluate the possible treatments.

 See Also: